expo/expo/docs/pages/faq/text-border.md

 <ImageSpotlight style={{ maxWidth: 276 }} containerStyle={{ marginTop: 0 }} src="/static/images/textborder-example.png" alt="Text rendered with a border" />

-Not what you had in mind?
-[Reach out to us on the forums.](https://forums.expo.io/)

 ## How to add a border to text

 To add a border to text, wrap the `Text` component with a `View` component.
 The `View` component has `style` props that allow us to add a border and customize its appearance.